eneSadi/inzva-applied-ai-homeworks/README.md

 These homeworks ,about different areas of deep learning and machine learning, are given in Applied AI Program at inzva.
 #### CIFAR-100 -> CNN solution for CIFAR-100 dataset (0.29 accuracy)

-#### fraud_detection -> Kaggle Fraud Detection Competition Data Preprocessing and comparision of CATBoost and XGBoost with Bayesian and Random search
+#### fraud_detection -> Kaggle Fraud Detection Competition Data Preprocessing and comparision of CATBoost and XGBoost with Bayesian and Random search (0.74 accuracy)

 ####